 Also, as indicated in Table 10, the operational emissions from the proposed project are well below the NCUAQMD stationary source thresholds.
 These thresholds were developed by the NCUAQMD, and approved by the CARB and USEPA, to ensure that stationary sources would not contribute to an exceedance of federal and state ambient air quality standards in the region.
 As discussed in the Air Quality Setting, the USEPA has concluded that the current NAAQS protect the public health, including the at-risk populations, with an adequate margin of safety.
-Because the operational emissions from the proposed project would not exceed the NCUAQMD thresholds, operation of the proposed project would not expose sensitive receptors to substantial pollutant concentrations.
+Because the operational emissions from the proposed project would not expose sensitive receptors to substantial pollutant concentrations.